 Fort Casey was built in the late 1800s as part of the country’s coastal defense system.
-The fort is now a state park and is open to the public for camping, picnicking, hiking, and beachcombing.
+The fort is now a state park open to the public for camping, picnicking, hiking, and beachcombing.
 Visitors can also explore the tunnels and bunkers that were once used to protect the coast from enemy attacks.

 What is the Triangle of Fire, Washington?